WeaselGames/godot_luaAPI/README.md

 While the original purpose of this module was for my own use I understand more may find it useful.
 If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/Trey2k/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR

+Currently every time lua executes code it will run in its own detached thread.
+This means in order to capture errors from lua you must provide a call back function.
+The reason for this is so a lua thread can execute holding calls without freezing the entire game.

 Features
 --------------------------------
 - Run lua directly from a string or a text file.